 they continue undermining the lives of their lovers/spouses, children

 and family members.
-If they're aware of this disorder,
+If they're aware of having BPD traits,

 their attitude usually reflects a victim, martyr or waif

 mentality, which basically asserts; "Oh well, poor me, I'm